 They call it the baseball soto!
 The “baseball” is actually a baseball-sized begedil, the Malay fried potato croquette.
 The base is akin to the spicy soup in mee soto.
 Hence, baseball soto!

 The hot hot soup really makes you work up a sweat and your nose run.
 Not a pretty sight, guys.
-The auntie would even ask you if you’d like more chili.
-And if you do she would gladly add a dollop of thick chili paste to the baseball.
+The auntie would even ask you if you’d like more chilli.
+And if you do she would gladly add a dollop of thick chilli paste to the baseball.
 Mmm… Challenging.

 Tearing apart the soft baseball reveals an interior of fluffy mashed potato and tasty minced mutton.
-The whole ball has been dipped in beaten eggs before frying, resulting in a nice color and flavor.
+The whole ball has been dipped in beaten eggs before frying, resulting in a nice colour and flavour.

 Simply sedap!

-The dish can be bought at the colorful corner stall called noor Muslim food.
+The dish can be bought at the colourful corner stall called noor Muslim food.
 The same stall also sells other fares such as laksa, mee rebus and gado gado.

-From a neighboring stall, we get the nasi ayam sambal.
+From a neighbouring stall, we get the nasi ayam sambal.
 This is another hot hot dish, with chicken and rice this time.

-The bird is semi-smashed, like ayam penyet, and coated in a dark sambal chili sauce.
+The bird is semi-smashed, like ayam penyet, and coated in a dark sambal chilli sauce.
 While it tastes good, the portion is rather small and pricey.

 It’s a pity that the outdoor dining seems to have disappeared. previously, rows of tables and chairs were laid out on the road after dark.
 People could dine under the stars!
 The concept was exactly like Lau Pa Sat, just without the pesky touts and the smoke from the dozens of satay grills.